Effect of total dose proton irradiation on the performance of Kinetic Inductance Detectors for far-Infrared space observatory

 Measurements after irradiation were then performed, and the dataset used for comparison with the pre-irradiation results was acquired 24 hours after the 5.7 krad total dose.
 The pre-irradiation measurements were performed in a beam hall, and, due to the radiative environment of this area, particle hits on the KID arrays produced transient events in the time-ordered data, here referred to as “glitches”.
 These events originate from high-energy phonons propagating through the arrays following a particle impact.
 A large fraction of the observed glitches after irradiation are attributed to $\beta^{\pm}$ particles emitted from decays of $^{64}$Cu isotopes, whose half-life is 12.7 hours, with an expected mean energy deposition in the KID arrays of $200-300$~keV.
 Therefore, the post-irradiation dataset was acquired 24 hours after a total dose of 5.7 krad to reduce the number of glitches in the time-ordered data (TOD).

 Approximately 1$\%$ of the pre-radiation measurements were affected by glitches while about 15$\%$ of the data points were impacted in the post-irradiation dataset, it was then necessary to deglitch the TOD to compare pre and post radiation results, such as the quasi-particle lifetime, noise PSD and dark NEP.
 To flag glitches in the data, the following procedure was applied.
 The rolling mean of the time stream data was taken with a window size of 400~${\mu \text{s}}$, which corresponds to roughly $\tau _{qp}$.
 After calculating the standard deviation, the data points above $ 4 \cdot \sigma $ were removed and the standard deviation of the resulting time stream data was calculated.
 Using the newly calculated standard deviation with the same threshold as before, any remaining glitches were flagged again, and at the same time we flagged with a $\approx$~2.2~ms window ($4-5 \cdot\tau _{qp}$) around each glitch to remove any remnants.
 In order to remove all the glitches, these steps were repeated 3 times.
-To ensure that the number of deglitched points remained consistent between the second and third iterations, it was confirmed that three iterations were sufficient to flag all glitches.
+As the number of deglitched points remained consistent between the second and third iterations, it was confirmed that three iterations were sufficient to flag all glitches.
+The PSD was then calculated on the timestream with the flagged data removed, which was confirmed by applying the post-radiation flags to the pre-radiation data with no deterioration in noise performance.

 The $\tau_{qp}^*$ extracted from the roll-off fit at 200~mK is presented with its uncertainties in Fig.~\ref{fig:results}.(a) (top), and the measurements of the dark responsivity are presented Fig. \ref{fig:results}.(a) (bottom) for absorber and antenna KIDs before irradiation (circles) and after the 5.7~krad total doe (diamonds).
 For both the quasi-particle lifetime and the dark responsivity, the post-radiation results align with the pre-radiation results within the measurement uncertainty.